 • P2 licence holders must display green P plates for the rest of the provisional licence period.

-For more information head to the Department of Transport and Main Road’s website or head to our Open Licence page to see what restrictions apply once you have passed your provisional licence period.
+For more information head to the Department of Transport and Main Road’s website.

 Did you know?